Whether you live in California or are planning a vacation here, everyone should know what to do in case of an

 DO NOT run outside or to other rooms during shaking

 Exterior walls are the most dangerous areas to be during an earthquake.

 Stay indoors and avoid injuries by dropping to the floor before the earthquake forces you to the ground.Tweet

 What you should do before and during an earthquake:

 Have two weeks of medication on hand

-Post earthquake your area may experience power outages and a disruption of services.
-To make sure that I have access to pain relief after a major earthquake, I keep a full supply of my favorite herbal tinctures, cannabis, and other pain relieving balms and oils like Good Night Lotion and Magic Muscle Ease.
-In the case of not having power to charge my PEMF device and dry herb vaporizer, I keep several charged battery packs on hand.
+Post-earthquake your area may experience power outages and disruption of services.
+To make sure that I have access to pain relief after a major earthquake, I keep a full supply of my favorite herbal tinctures, cannabis, and other pain-relieving balms and oils like Good Night Lotion and Magic Muscle Ease.
+In the case of not having the power to charge my PEMF device and dry herb vaporizer, I keep several charged battery packs on hand.

 Keep a fully stocked emergency kit on hand

 Purchase a pre-made emergency kit or create your own.
 (Click here to find out what you should include in your emergency kit.)
 Store your supplies in an outdoor storage area, not your garage where it could become buried under debris and other items that may fall during the earthquake.